Mainakdey1/aatrox--python/README.md

 ## This is a self updating Python script that utilizes Telegram's python-telegram-bot to spy on a single system.
 The script allows the following features in a single script:

+Thing about a python spyware is that, since python is not a part of the packages that come with Windows as part of it's build, a spyware made with python makes not a lot of sense compared to it's C/C++ counter parts.
+But what's in trying anyway?

-- Automatic dependency management: This will allow the script to download it's packages using pip without any prompt to the host system.-
+- Automatic dependency management: This will allow the script to download it's packages using pip without any prompt to the host system.
 - A single script self updating system: Upon startup, the script runs and checks for updates on it's Github page for updates.
-If it finds one, it updates itself.\n
+If it finds one, it updates itself.
 - System rights elevation(under work): The script can access the terminal under Administrative rights, by performing a UAC elevation, under Python organization's name which gives it access to the entire system.
 - A custom logging class, for program specific logging(also I could'nt make sense of python's loggingmodule. yes im dumdum) and a log file retriever method, for remote maintenance.